 Baton-twirling bunnies barred from the clocks,

-But one honeyless key for the locks,
+But one honeyless key for the locks;

 He talks, tongue-in-cheek, to himself—

-Just banter-hope, like dust, on a thinning shelf.
+Just banter-hope, like dust, on a sandbox-shelf.

-After one or four whiskey-over-rocks,
+After one or four whisky-over-rocks,

 If the icebox needn’t a defrost again,

-He doesn’t waste a wonder on when
+He doesn’t waste a wonder-door on when

 He’ll thunder once more into wildfire-frisky;